AlphaGit/worklogger/docs/conditions/README.md

 - [Has Tag](./has-tag.md): Checks if a worklog has a specific tag
 - [Summary Matches](./summary-matches.md): Matches worklog summaries against regular expressions
 - [True](./true.md): Always returns true, useful as a default condition
+- [Comparison](./comparison.md): Compares fields or constants using operators

 ## Common Concepts